 Chief Executive Officer’s or Chief Finance Officer’s Comments (CEO / CFO Endorsed Comments).

-Victorian Public Hospitals - F1 Financial Reporting Format Version 13.00 for 2013-2014 (Excel, 3.0mb) - Updated XX August 2013 (User Note: The macro security setting must be disabled.)
+Victorian Public Hospitals - F1 Financial Reporting Format Version 14.03 for 2014-2015 (Excel, 3.0mb) - Updated March 2015 (User Note: The macro security setting must be disabled.)
 Change the macro settings in Excel 2007 & Excel 2010 to ‘ Disable all macros with notification’ by following the steps below:

 Click File Tab or Office Button, | Excel Options, | Trust Center, | Trust Center Settings, and | Macro Settings - set to 'Disable all macros with notification'.